antoniafeistel/BigData/README.md

 **Consumer Client 6 Core 1 GB Memory**
 ![Consumer Client 6 Core 1 GB Memory](resources_readme/consumer-6Core-1GB.png)

 These grpahs show that the performance really increases by adding more cores to the consumer component.
-From one to six cores there is a performance improvement by
+It can be noticed that the batch duration decreases by almost 50% whereas the process rate is increasing by more than 100%.
+There is at least a performance improvment by adding more ressources but the perofrmance is not increasing proportional to the amount of added ressources (sub-linear).

 ### Producer Analysis

-To analyse the performance of the producer component, the same scenarios has been initiated:

 **Ressource Details**
+To analyse the performance of the producer component, the following scenarios has been initiated.
+The fact that streaming the incoming data to kafka is faster than receiving and detecting the transactions via the ML-Model, we initiated just three scenarios with the following ressources:
 Szenarien    | Executor |            Cores |            Memory | Duration
 ------------ | --------:| ---------------: | ----------------: | -------:
 Scenario 5   |        1 |                1 |             1 GB  |   10 min